-The District shall only reject a Foster Child School Choice application if:
+The District shall only reject a Foster Child School Choice application if:5

-- 1. The public school or District has reached the maximum student-to-teacher ratio allowed under federal law, state law, rules for standards of accreditation, or other applicable rule or regulation; or - 2.
+- 1. The public school or District has reached the maximum student-to-teacher ratio allowed under federal law{52} state law; the standards for accreditation; or other applicable State rule or Federal regulation; or - 2.
 Approving the transfer would conflict with a provision of an enforceable desegregation court order or a public school district's court-approved desegregation plan regarding the effects of past racial segregation in student assignment.